FAC10/week2-stopwatch-joey-piotr/README.md

 # Stopwatch with Voice Control

 A practical stopwatch to get the job done.
 Perfect for every timing situation including cooking, sports, games and work tasks.
-The app can also be operated with voice.
+The app can also be operated with voice (only in Chrome).

-Examnple commands:
+Example commands:

--f
--f
--
+#####Start

+'start', 'begin', 'go', 'let's go'

+#####Stop

+'stop', 'pause', 'break'

+#####Reset

+'reset', 'end', 'finish'

 Live version: https://fac10.github.io/week2-stopwatch-joey-piotr/